Gynecomastia Male Breast Reduction

 Types of Gynecomastia Reduction Surgery

 The traditional technique for reduction mammoplasty uses an incision around the areola to open the skin and remove the underlying breast gland tissue.
-This procedure is designed to remove mostly breast gland tissue and a little amount of fat.
+The procedure is designed to remove mostly breast gland tissue and a little amount of fat.
 It is not a complex procedure and is considered generally safe, but requires you to avoid exercise and physical strain for two weeks following the surgery in order to minimize the risk of developing bleeding in the surgical site and allow for the skin to heal properly.

-Dr. Jugenburg uses a minimal scarring technique for gynecomastia surgery that leaves an inconspicuous scar, unlike the traditional techniques that require an incision around the nipple.
+Dr. Haywood uses a minimal scarring technique for gynecomastia surgery that leaves an inconspicuous scar, unlike the traditional techniques that require an incision around the nipple.
 This technique greatly improves on the traditional surgery, by offering:

 - Smaller, hidden scars